andregri/climate-change/README.md

 # Climate Change API
+A restful API implemented with **Python Flask** to navigate the monthly average temperatures of cities in the world.

+The dataset is loaded in a **Postgresql** database.

+The backend server and the database are containerized using **Docker** and **docker-compose**.

 # Requirements
-Download the dataset [GlobalLandTemperaturesByCity.csv](https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data?select=GlobalLandTemperaturesByCity.csv) into `db` folder.
+Download and extract the dataset [GlobalLandTemperaturesByCity.csv](https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data?select=GlobalLandTemperaturesByCity.csv) into `db` folder.

 # Installation
 Open a terminal and cd to the folder in which `docker-compose.yml` is saved.